synhyborex/wumpus3d/wumpus3D/executables/README.txt

 	http://www.oracle.com/technetwork/java/javase/downloads/index.html
 - Once the environment loads up, go to the File menu and select an Agent.
-Since there is no documentation yet, it would be difficult to write your own Agent, so I've provided a number of example Agents
+Since there is no documentation yet, it would be difficult to write your own Agent, so I've provided a number of example Agents.
+More detail about these in the AGENTS section below.
 - After you select an Agent, the Map menu option will open up.
-Feel free to pick a map to use, though I *strongly* suggest using only maps that have corresponding names to the Agent you chose, or else the behavior is undefined, because only know how to react on certain maps.
+More information is in the MAPS section below.
+Feel free to pick a map to use, though I *strongly* suggest using only maps that have corresponding names to the Agent you chose, or else the behavior is undefined, because they only know how to react on certain maps.
+	- Details about what Agents work on what Maps is in the AGENTS section below.
 - To have some fun, drag around the mouse to change your view.
 You can use the mouse scroll to zoom in or out.
 - Use the slider bar at the top to change how long you wait between Agent steps.